patfreeman/alexa-lambda-kegbot/README.md

     1. Skill Information
     1. Skill Type as Custom Interaction Model
     1. Name - Give it a name
     1. Invocation Name - Give it an Invocation Name.
-For "Alexa, Ask KegBot..." use KegBot.
+For "Alexa, Ask Kegbot..." use Kegbot.
     1. Next
   1. Note ID at the top of the page
   1. We'll come back to this later